L13/vscode-diff/README.md

 ## Available Commands

 * `Diff Folders` - Open the diff panel.
-* `Open in Diff Folders` - Open the diff panel with selected files or folders in the Visual Studio Code Explorer by dialog or context menu.
 * `Diff Folders: Clear History` - Clear the history of recently used files, folders and previous comparisons.
 * `Diff Folders: Delete All Favorites` - Delete all favorites.
 * `Diff Folders: Show Output Channel` - Open the output channel for the current comparison.